astronavdha/astronavdha.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

       <img src="https://m.media-amazon.com/images/I/81gepf1eMqL._UF1000,1000_QL80_.jpg" alt="...">

         <h3><strong>To Kill a Mockingbird</strong> by Harper Lee</h3>
         <p>I'm guilty of having imagined that the book was about a bird for the longest time.
 It is a classic for a reason - a light-hearted, somewhat funny narration to a dark sequence of events.
 I didn't realize until much later that the entire story from the beginning to the end is Scout (the narrator, six yr. old) telling the reader about a time when she got a fracture.
 “When they finally saw him, why he hadn’t done any of those things . . .
 Atticus, he was real nice. . . .”
 His hands were under my chin, pulling up the cover, tucking it around me.
-“Most people are, Scout, when you finally see them.” : I do not care however much Atticus is criticized for being an outirght racist in the sequel, I hope to carry at least this philosophy of his with me to my grave. </p>
+“Most people are, Scout, when you finally see them.” : I do not care however much Atticus is criticized for being an outright racist in the sequel, I hope to carry at least this philosophy of his with me to my grave. </p>
       </div>
     </div>

     <div class="carousel-item">
       <div class="text-center p-4">
         <h3><strong>The History Boys</strong> by Alan Bennett</h3>
-        <p>I read this around c</p>
+        <p>"History is a commentary on the various and continuing incapabilities of men.
+What is history?
+History is women following behind with the bucket."
+A bunch of charming British boys preparing for the Oxbridge entrance exam under the guidance of two mentors with very distinct approaches towards education.
+The plot is carried by their exam and their sexualities.
+A play with brilliant dialogue, the film is just as good.</p>
       </div>
     </div>

     <div class="carousel-item">
       <div class="text-center p-4">
         <h3><strong>Dear Fatty</strong> by Dawn French</h3>
-        <p>Not just dystopia, but a deep commentary on control and truth.
-I think about "doublethink" way too often.</p>
+        <p>I'm a little biased because I can read anything written in the form of a letter with deep interest, even the ingredients on the back of a shampoo bottle.
+If you've watched Harry Potter films, you might remember the portrait of the Fat Lady at the entrance of the Gryffindor common room.
+In the third movie, it's played by Dawn French, which has very little to do with the book, but I'm trying to build a connection with the audience here.
+Dear Fatty is an autobiography of the author, written in the form of letters to her friends, family, and acquaintances.
+She recollects major happenings in her life with a wit that I've always admired in people.</p>
       </div>
     </div>